Redding Consortium Redistricting Materials

 Interim Plan One-Pager

 The Redding Consortium voted on May 9, 2024, as a full body to approve an interim plan to serve as a framework for developing the final redistricting proposal.
-This Interim Plan One-pager includes the interim plan’s components, timeline, and other considerations for the final plan.
+This Interim Plan One-Pager includes the interim plan’s components, timeline, and other considerations for the final plan.

 Redistricting Interim Plan Drafts

-Redistricting Interim Plan Consortium Member Feedback
+Redistricting Interim Plan - Consortium Member Feedback

 This feedback document summarizes Redding Consortium member feedback on the interim plan from the April 11, 2024 meeting.

-Governance Proposal Draft
+Governance Proposal - Draft as of March 2024

 This is a draft governance proposal developed by Redding Consortium leadership and presented to the Redding Consortium members in March 2024.
 This is not a final or binding document.